-Each management information system graduate will demonstrate the following:
+Each Cybersecurity graduate will demonstrate the following:

-- a.
-An ability to apply knowledge of computing and mathematics appropriate to the discipline - b.
-An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution - c.
-An ability to design, implement and evaluate a computer-based system, process, component, or program to meet desired needs - d.
-An ability to function effectively on teams to accomplish a common goal - e.
-An understanding of professional, ethical, legal, security, and social issues and responsibilities - f.
-An ability to communicate effectively with a range of audiences - g.
-An ability to analyze the local and global impact of computing on individuals, organizations, and society - h.
-Recognition of the need for, and an ability to engage in, continuing professional development - i.
-An ability to use current techniques, skills, and tools necessary for computing practices - j.
-An understanding of processes that support the delivery and management of information systems within a business organization.
+- 1. An ability to apply knowledge of computing and mathematics appropriate to the cybersecurity program's goals and to the cybersecurity discipline; - 2.
+An ability to analyze a problem, and identify and define the Computing requirements appropriate to its solution; - 3.
+An ability to design, implement, and evaluate a computer-based system, process, component, or program to meet the administration of cyber security requirements; - 4.
+An ability to function effectively on teams to accomplish a common goal; - 5.
+An ability to apply ethical, legal, security, and social issues and responsibilities; - 6.
+An ability to communicate effectively with a range of audiences; - 7.
+An ability to analyze the local and global impact of computing on individuals, organizations, and society; - 8.
+An ability to engage in, continuing professional development; - 9.
+An ability to use current techniques, skills, and tools necessary for cybersecurity practices; - 10.
+An ability to support and integrate the use, delivery, and management of security to protect the cyber infrastructure; - 11.
+An ability to demonstrate proficiency in supporting the delivery and management of cybersecurity laws and compliance across cyberspace.